 The adrenal glands are tiny organs above the kidneys that manufacture a variety of hormones your body needs to thrive — including the hormone cortisol, which is released when you feel stress.

-Some in the naturopathic community support the idea that long periods of stress overwork the adrenal glands and cause them to stop functioning well, which they believe in turn causes adrenal fatigue.
+support the idea that long periods of stress overwork the adrenal glands and cause them to stop functioning well, which they believe in turn causes adrenal fatigue.

 These practitioners list the main symptoms of this condition as ongoing fatigue and an inability to manage stress.
 Other symptoms that are often cited include: